diffblue/cbmc/doc/architectural/front-page.md

   is generated from the codebase.
 You can search for classes and class members in the search bar at top-right or use one of the links in the sidebar.

-* The \subpage tutorial "CBMC Developer Tutorial" helps new contributors to CProver to get their feet wet through a series of programming exercises - mostly modifying goto-instrument, and thus learning to manipulate the main data structures used within CBMC.

 \defgroup module_hidden _hidden